hvpetrow/Angular/armwrestlingbook/client/README.md

 Components:

 - Authentication: auth module - contains Login, Register and MyTopics components.
-- Contests: contest module - contains AllTopics,Comments,Create,Details,Edit,Search and TopicTemplate components.{
+- Contests: contest module - contains AllTopics,Comments,Create,Details,Edit,Search and TopicTemplate components.

   - AllTopics - logic and implementation for loading all topics in app;
   - Create - logic,form and implementation for creation of new topic;